KXGF

 KXGF (1400 AM, "Fox Sports Radio 1400 AM & 98.3 FM") is a sports radio station in Great Falls, Montana, United States.
-It is owned by STARadio Corporation.
+It is owned by STARadio Corporation, and features programming from Fox Sports Radio.

 History

 Early years

-On June 27, 1946, the Great Falls Broadcasting Company obtained a construction permit to build a new radio station on 1400 kHz in Great Falls.
+On June 27, 1946, the Great Falls Broadcasting Company obtained a construction permit to build a new radio station on 1400 kHz in Great Falls, Montana.
 The second outlet in Great Falls, KXLK, went on the air March 5, 1947.
 It was part of the Z-Bar Network and joined NBC within days of starting.
 Studios and transmitter were maintained at the Park Hotel until moving to a site off Smelter Avenue in 1953.

-Z-Bar owner Ed Craney purchased KFBB radio and television in 1958.
+Z-Bar owner Ed Craney purchased KFBB radio and KFBB-TV in 1958.
 This required him to divest KXLK.
 Pat Goodover, the manager of Z-Bar outlet KXLL at Missoula, purchased the station for $60,000 in order to clear the way for the KFBB purchase.
 Under Goodover, KXLK applied to increase power to 1,000 watts.
 The call letters were also changed to KARR on April 15, 1960, in order to indicate that the station was no longer owned by Z-Bar directly (though it still maintained an affiliation with the regional network).
 Goodover also applied in 1962 for an FM station to accompany KARR, which launched December 31, 1963, as KARR-FM.
 To manage his growing businesses, Goodover, his wife Emma, and William E. Murray incorporated Radio-TV Enterprises at the end of 1962.
 Goodover sold the AM and FM stations in 1972 to Greater Montana Broadcasting, a company formed by Alan Cummings of Evanston, Illinois.